Frequently Asked Questions

 How do I know if I qualify?

 You must have one of the qualifying conditions outlined in the Arizona Medical Marijuana Act.
 In addition to having one of the qualifying conditions, conventional therapies and medications should have been tried and demonstrated to fail in order to qualify for the medical marijuana program.
-As a tool, we have created an Online Prequalication Form to help you decide if you would prequalify.
+As a tool, we have created an online Prequalification form to help you decide if you would prequalify.
 This is not a guarantee as a certification is always at the discretion of the certifying physician.

 What about anxiety, insomnia and PTSD?